Meet the team

 Research Intern

-Nuredin Ali is a first-year PhD student in Computer Science at the University of Minnesota.
+Nuredin Ali is a third-year PhD student in Computer Science at the University of Minnesota.
 His research is in Human AI Interaction focusing on designing and implementing machine learning approaches that prioritize the human element and account for diverse societal and cultural contexts.
 Nuredin is a recipient of the College of Science and Engineering Fellowship at the University of Minnesota.
 He is an active member of several community-based initiatives, including a leadership member at Mechanism Design for Social Good where he co-organizes the Development Working Group.
 He also served as an Area Chair for the first Tiny Papers submissions at ICLR 2023.

 Headshot of Sandra, a Latinx woman with long blond and dark brown hair, wearing a navy blue top with a black cardigan and a silver necklace, with a building with classical architecture in the background